Sharp Entropy Bounds for Plane Curves and Dynamics of the Curve Shortening Flow: Generic CSF

 \section{Generic CSF}

 \paragraph{} In this section, we prove Theorem \bref{thm:PCSF}{B}.
-The following lemma shows that, as a consequence of Corollary \ref{cor:stability of closed plane shrinkers}, we can perturb an unstable closed plane shrinker in such a way as to satisfy the entropy conditions (\ref{eq:entropy condition 1}) for a piecewise CSF.
+The following lemma shows that, as a consequence of Corollary \ref{cor:stability of closed plane shrinkers}, we can perturb an unstable closed plane shrinker to satisfy the entropy conditions (\ref{eq:entropy condition 1}) for a piecewise CSF.
 For the piecewise flow in Theorem \bref{thm:PCSF}{B}, we will actually require the entropy inequality (\ref{eq:entropy condition 1}) to be a strict inequality so that we can exclude a shrinker from appearing as a singularity at later times of the flow.